ColleagueRiley/Cocoa-in-Pure-C/README.md

 As for the enums, here are some of the enums I will be using in this tutorial.

-Many of the other enums can be found in Cocoa's headers, documentation or in RGF.h or Silicon.h.
+Many of the other enums can be found in Cocoa's headers, documentation, RGFW.h, or Silicon. h.

 ```c
 /* this macro is used to give an enum a type */